12 Serious Problems with Them Before Us: Katy Faust Misuses Divorce Research

 12 Serious Problems with Them Before Us by Katy Faust and Stacy Manning

-As a Christian, I really wanted to like the book Them Before Us.
-The title is fantastic.
 “Them before us” is a great motto, and it sounds so promising.
 Of course parents and society should put children first.
 But that’s not what this book actually teaches.
 Katy Faust and Stacy Manning go much further, implying that only two married biological parents can be trusted to raise children, while single parents, divorcees, and stepparents are portrayed as universally risky.
 For example, in the first 100 pages, divorce is described as something only self-centered people do, with no exceptions for serious reasons such as pedophilia, physical violence, family-crushing addictions, or criminal behavior.
 To sell this message, the authors routinely misuse research—downplaying abuse in “intact” homes, exaggerating the danger of stepfamilies, and ignoring solid evidence that divorce can be life-saving in violent or destructive marriages.
 This review walks through twelve serious problems in their argument, showing how key studies are distorted, important findings are omitted, and fear-based messages replace sound pastoral care.

 Here are 12 half-truths, distorted claims, and misuse of academic studies in this book

 First, here is a quick list of 12 problems in the book.
-Below this section, is a longer explanation of each one, including all citations and verified quotes.
-All page numbers refer to the Kindle version of the book Them Before Us, ©2021
+Below this section is a longer explanation of each one, including all citations and verified quotes.
+All page numbers refer to the Kindle version of the book Them Before Us, ©2021.

 1. Katy Faust acknowledges that married biological parents can be abusive, but she offers no concrete anecdotes of abuse or neglect by biological parents—only by single parents, stepparents, and romantic partners—creating the impression that her model is naturally safer.
 Yet even the Institute for Family Studies, whose researchers she often quotes favorably, reports that about 1 in 4 highly religious marriages have experienced abuse with their current partner.

-5. Faust suggests that researcher Dr. Alan Hawkins agreed that the “top reason for divorce” was “lack of commitment” (Page 111, Kindle).
+5. Faust suggests that researcher Dr. Alan Hawkins agreed that the “top reason for divorce” was “lack of commitment” (p.
+111, Kindle).
 But in his 2012 study, Dr. Alan Hawkins found different figures.
-He found that roughly 37% to 72% of divorces were for serious problems such as adultery, addiction, violence alone.
+He found that roughly 37% to 72% of divorces were for serious problems such as adultery, addiction, or violence alone.

 Bottom line: This book is not recommended for those who value academic research, church groups, or anyone in a difficult or abusive marriage.
 Its message could mislead someone to stay with an abuser by suggesting that divorce will harm their children more than abuse does.
 She also depicts remarrying as dangerous.
 As this review highlights, the authors frequently misuse, misquote, or misinterpret research from leading scholars.